Jzjsnow/navi-complexity/README_for_data.md

 ## Official ridership data
-The official ridership of the Beijing subway for May 2019.
-The ridership numbers are obtained from [Beijing Subway Company’s official Weibo](https://weibo.com/bjsubway).
+The official published ridership of the Beijing subway for May 2019.
+The numbers are obtained from [Beijing Subway Company’s official Weibo](https://weibo.com/bjsubway).
 ### Data-specific Information
 |**Column**|**Definition**|**Data type**|
 | :-: | :-: | :-: |